Let's change the sort order using the top command, which is essential for checking CPU load!

 shift-p_

-If you want to sort more finely
+If you want to sort more precisely

-In such a case, "shift+o" .
+In that case, "shift+o" .

-The screen will look like this.
+The screen will look like this

 k